Lord Alfred Douglas: Relationship with Wilde

-In 1891, Douglas's cousin Lionel Johnson introduced him to Oscar Wilde; they soon began an affair.
+In 1891, Lionel Johnson brought Douglas to the home of Oscar Wilde in Tite Street, Chelsea, for afternoon tea.
+Wilde took an interest in Douglas but it was six months before they became intimate and their affair began.
 In 1894, the Robert Hichens novel The Green Carnation was published, a roman à clef depicting satirically Douglas's dependent relationship on Wilde.

 Douglas has been described as spoiled, reckless, insolent and extravagant.
 He would spend money on boys and gambling and expected Wilde to contribute to funding his tastes.
 They often argued and broke up, but would always be reconciled.

-Douglas had praised Wilde's play Salome in the Oxford magazine The Spirit Lamp, of which he was editor (and used as a covert means of gaining acceptance for homosexuality).
+Douglas had praised Wilde's play Salome in the Oxford magazine The Spirit Lamp, of which he was editor.
 Wilde had originally written Salomé in French, and in 1893 he commissioned Douglas to translate it into English.
 Douglas's French was very poor and his translation was highly criticised; for example, a passage that runs "On ne doit regarder que dans les miroirs" ("One should look only in mirrors") he rendered "One must not look at mirrors".
 Douglas was angered at Wilde's criticism, and claimed that the errors were in fact in Wilde's original play.
 This led to a hiatus in the relationship and a row between the two, with angry messages being exchanged and even the involvement of the publisher John Lane and the illustrator Aubrey Beardsley when they themselves objected to the poor standard of Douglas's work.
 Beardsley complained to Robbie Ross: "For one week the numbers of telegraph and messenger boys who came to the door was simply scandalous".
-Wilde redid much of the translation himself, but in a gesture of reconciliation suggested that Douglas be dedicated as the translator rather than credited, along with him, on the title page.
-Accepting this, Douglas, vainly, likened a dedication to sharing the title page as "the difference between a tribute of admiration from an artist and a receipt from a tradesman".
+Wilde redid much of the translation himself, but in a gesture of reconciliation suggested that Douglas be dedicated as the translator rather than be credited, along with him, on the title page.
+Accepting this, Douglas, likened the difference between sharing the title page and having a dedication to "the difference between a tribute of admiration from an artist and a receipt from a tradesman".

 In 1894, Douglas came and visited Oscar Wilde in Worthing, to the consternation of the latter's wife Constance.

 On another occasion, while staying with Wilde in Brighton, Douglas fell ill with influenza and was nursed by Wilde, but failed to return the favour when Wilde himself fell ill having caught influenza in consequence.
 Instead Douglas moved to the luxurious Grand Hotel and on Wilde's 40th birthday sent him a letter informing him that he had charged Wilde with the hotel bill.
 Douglas also gave his old clothes to male prostitutes, but failed to remove from the pockets incriminating letters exchanged between him and Wilde, which were then used for blackmail.